The majority of small to medium businesses use social media marketing in order to drive the growth of their business.

 Here’s another example of a LinkedIn post from HP.

-They stick to some of the same principles that Asos follows, posting content that their target market enjoys and can relate to.
+They stick to some of the same principles that Asos follows, posting content that their target audience enjoys and can relate to.

-In general, you’ll find that social content on Facebook and Twitter is somewhat humorous and entertaining.
+In general, you’ll find that popular social content on Facebook and Twitter is somewhat humorous and entertaining.

 LinkedIn, however, is often a little bit more socially conscious and serious.